Ashampoo/kim/README.md

 * Inability to update EXIF, IPTC and XMP in JPG files simultaneously.
 * Does not read the image size and orientation for HEIC, AVIF & JPEG XL
+* Does not read brotli compressed metadata of JPEG XL due to missing brotli KMP libs

 ### Regarding HEIC & AVIF metadata